Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 If you have an earlier version of SpiraTeam, you will need to upgrade to at least v2.3 before trying to integrate with Jira Server.

 The next step is to configure the plug-in within SpiraTeam so that the system knows how to access the Jira server.
-To start the configuration, please open up SpiraTeam in a web browser, log in using a valid account that has System-Administration level privileges and click on the System \> Data Synchronization administration option from the left-hand navigation:
+Inside SpiraPlan, go to the Administration page and navigate to Integration > Data Synchronization.
+Check if you see a plug-in called **JiraServerDataSync**, as shown below:

 ![](img/JiraServer-Plugin-Status.png)

-This screen lists all the plug-ins already configured in the system.
-Depending on whether you chose the option to include sample data in your installation or not, you will see either an empty screen or a list of sample data-synchronization plug-ins.

-If you already see an entry for **JiraServerDataSync** you should click on its "Edit" link.
-If you don't see such an entry in the list, please click on the \[Add\] button instead.
-In either case you will be taken to the following screen where you can enter or modify the JIRA Data-Synchronization plug-in:
+!!! question "What do if the plug-in is not there"
+    If you don't see the plug-in in the list, click the ""Add" button at the top of the page.
+This opens the generic Data Sync plug-in details page.
+This is not yet customized to help you more easily set up the data sync.
+We recommend, adding just enough information now to create the plug-in.
+Then edit the plug-in after its made to complete the process.

+    To start, fill in the following fields:

+    - Name: enter "JiraDataSync" exactly
+    - Connection Info: enter the the full URL to the JIRA installation (see "Jira URL" below)
+    - Login: enter your Atlassian cloud login

+    Now click "Add" to save the plug-in and return you to the list of plug-ins.
+Now follow the instructions below.

+With the plug-in place, click on its "edit" button to open its detailed settings page.

 ![](img/JiraServer-Plugin-Config1.png)